glyn/go-yamlpath/README.md

 Although either form `.childname` or `['childname']` accepts a child name with embedded spaces, the `['childname']` form may be more convenient in some situations.

+As a special case, `.*` also matches all the nodes in each sequence node in the input slice.

 ### Recursive Descent: `..childname` or `..*`